eclipse-sdv-blueprints/service-to-signal/README.md

 <img src=./img/overview.drawio.png>

-In order to apply, the requested changes we need a so-called provider to communicate the requested changes from the Kuksa databroker to the underlying hardware.
+In order to apply the requested changes we need a so-called Eclipse Kuksa _Provider_ to communicate the requested changes from the Kuksa Databroker to the underlying hardware.
 In many current vehicles this might be done over a CAN-bus.
 Since this blueprint focuses more on future vehicle generations and is intended as a technology showcase, we use Eclipse Zenoh instead.
-We use the Eclipse Kuksa Zenoh Provider which forwards messages between the gRPC-API of the Eclipse KUKSA Databroker and topics in the Zenoh network concerning the relevant and configurable VSS signals.
+We use the Eclipse Kuksa Zenoh Provider which forwards messages between the gRPC-API of the Eclipse Kuksa Databroker and topics in the Zenoh network concerning the relevant and configurable VSS signals.

 Translating between the HTTP/2 based gRPC communication and Eclipse Zenoh makes it possible to connect embedded devices like an Arduino or ESP32 which can use the [PicoZenoh implementation](https://github.com/eclipse-zenoh/zenoh-pico).
-If you do not have such hardware available, there is also the option to use a Zenoh client in software as "software horn".
+If you do not have such hardware available, there is also the option to use a Zenoh client in software as the _software horn_.

 ## Components